dmacvicar/dmacvicar.github.io.old/tutorials/rpm-packaging/index.md

 * Handling of package repositories
 * Checking the integrity of packages
 * Fetching remote packages
-* Reading and honouring user/system policies
+* Reading and honoring user/system policies

 This functionality in SUSE systems is implemented by the [ZYpp](https://en.opensuse.org/Portal:Libzypp) library, which also includes a command-line tool called `zypper`.
 While tools like [YaST](https://yast.github.io/) also interact with ZYpp, on the console you will likely interact with `zypper`.